assa520/billie66.github.com/_posts/2010-11-22-git-undo-things.md

 Last night, I messed up my blog repository which including a useless file.
 I really wanted to delete the last commit, So I googled to find a git command to settle this problem.
-Though google I not only removed the bad commit, but also I learned several basic git commands to undo changes that you'd made.
+Though google I not only removed the bad commit, but also I learned several basic gdit commands to undo changes that you'd made.

 There is a saying that an old pencil is better than a good brain.
 This was the second time I met the problem again and I did not want to spend time on it, so